The executive team is the senior staff team responsible for the day-to-day running of the IET.

 Nigel graduated from UMIST in 1978 with a BSc (Hons) in Civil Engineering and received his MBA from the London Business School in 1984.
 He is a Chartered Engineer and a Fellow of the ICE and IET.

 His professional career has been with Experian Plc where he was a member of the Global Operating Board and Managing Director for all operations in EMEA and Asia Pacific.
 Before joining Experian, he was an Associate Partner at Andersen Consulting (Accenture), responsible for setting up and running BPO operations in Procurement and Logistics.
 His early career was spent with John Laing and International Paint.

-Nigel is a Board Member and Chair of the Audit Committee of EngineeringUK.
-He chairs the Professional Plenary Forum of the Chief Executives of all 36 licensed professional engineering institutions and represents the IET on the Technician Council.
+Nigel is a Board Member and Member of the Nominations Committee of EngineeringUK.
+He chairs the Professional Engineering Plenary Forum of the Chief Executives of all 36 licensed engineering institutions.

 Ed Almond joined the IET in 2001 as Head of Business Planning and Performance.
 Ed gained an MBA in 2004 before becoming Director of Corporate Strategy & Planning in 2005 and taking up his current role in 2006.
 Previously he worked within the John Sisk construction group and provided strategic support to the UK Board.